 Whoever said there’s no crying in baseball has never taken a 99-MPH fastball to the noggin or laughed so hard at a bullpen catcher dancing to “Single Ladies” that tears inadvertently fall from their eyes.

 Crying, hugging and emotions are all most definitely allowed on the baseball field.
 On one Minnesota high school diamond, that was especially apparent.

-Normally, when a pitcher strikes out an opposing hitter to win a game everyone expects him to celebrate with his team.
+Normally, when a pitcher strikes out an opposing hitter to win a game (especially a playoff game) everyone expects him to celebrate with his team.
 Mounds View High School pitcher Ty Koehn had some very different plans, and the result was a heart-warming moment.

 Pitcher Hugs Batter After Striking Him Out

 Mounds View High School was taking on Totino-Grace High School in a very important game.
 The winner would advance to the Minnesota state championship.
 The loser, well, goes home.

 With one out left in the game, Jack Kocon stepped to the plate for Totino-Grace.
 He was facing a friend he grew up and played on the same little league team with in Mounds View pitcher Ty Koehn.
 The left-handed pitcher struck out out Kocon looking to end the game and end his season.
 Woohoo.
 Dog-pile time, right?

 Koehn pushed right past his catcher and ditched the Mustangs’ celebration on the mound to give his longtime childhood friend a big ole hug at home plate.

 “I was really down on myself.
 I felt like I let my team down,” Kocon told Minneapolis’ KARE 11.
 “That was huge for me because I needed someone.”Advertisement